TolaniSilas/TolaniSilas/README.md

 # Silas Osunba
 Python Developer | ML Engineer | AI Engineer

 My expertise is in designing and deploying scalable machine learning systems.
 I focus on building adaptive models that handle distribution shifts, optimizing ml pipelines for production, and creating systems that perform safely and reliably in dynamic environments.
-I earned a baccalaureate degree in **Electronic and Computer Engineering**, with a concentration in machine intelligence and neural networks.
+I earned a baccalaureate degree in **Electronic and Computer Engineering**, with a concentration in software engineering, machine intelligence and neural networks.

 - 🥷 i'm currently working on intriguing **artificial intelligence projects**.
 - 👥 i'm interested in collaborating on **machine learning, computer vision, and robotics projects**, including making open-source contributions.
 - 📩 you can reach me at: **[osunbasilas@gmail.com](mailto:osunbasilas@gmail.com)**
-- ♣️ fun fact: i love typing in small letters.
+- ♣️ fun fact: i love reading AI research papers and i love typing in small letters.

 ---